HPC-SimTools/IPS-framework/examples-proposed/007-jupyter-child-runs/README.md

 This is an example run where we use the Jupyter workflow in conjunction with parent/child runs.

+Note that the child runs are not considered part of an ensemble in this instance.

 ## Instructions

 To install, you can run: